-For years we have been taught that calcium was the great solution to weakened bones.
+For years we have been taught that calcium (Ca+) was the great solution to weakened bones.
 Pre and post-menopausal women are recommended to take calcium supplements to prevent bone loss and osteoporosis.
 New research has shown that the theory of calcium supplementation improving bone health is a myth.

 Calcium and Heart Attack Risk!

 A recent meta-analysis published in the British Medical Journal showed that calcium supplementation actually increased the risk of heart attacks.
-This study and others have looked at individuals taking calcium supplements in isolation without other key nutrients that play a role in calcium homeostasis (1, 2).
+This study and others have looked at individuals taking Ca+ supplements in isolation without other key nutrients that play a role in calcium homeostasis (1, 2).

-Nanobacteria use the little calcium blocks to form hard shells of calcium phosphate as protection against the body’s immune system.
+Nanobacteria use the little calcium blocks to form hard shells of Ca+ phosphate as protection against the body’s immune system.
 This is similar to a snail using a shell as a form of armor from predators.
 This encapsulation provides a hiding spot for pathogenic bacteria, viruses and parasites.
 This promotes a continual inflammatory process in the area around the calcium shell creating plaque formation (3, 4).

 Calcium Mineralization & Vitamin D3/K2

 Vitamin D3 and vitamin K2 are essential for calcium mineralization into bone.
 These nutrients stimulate the activity of the osteoblastic protein osteocalcin (5).
 Osteocalcin acts to strongly absorb and selectively place calcium from the bloodstream into the bone matrix This acts like a vacuum, creating a very strong pull that sucks the excess calcium stones out of the bloodstream and possibly out of mineralized plaques.